Madhura Vijayam: Discovery and publication

 Madhura Vijayam was discovered in 1916 in a private traditional library at Thiruvananthapuram by Pandit N Ramasvami Sastriar.
 It was found in the form of a single manuscript of sixty-one palm leaves, bound between two other unrelated works.
 The available poem is made up of nine cantos (chapters) containing 500-odd verses, with some verses incomplete and others missing and presumed lost, including possibly an entire canto between the eighth and final canto.

 Though the printed editions have been based on this single manuscript discovered in Trivandrum, the New Catalogus Catalogorum lists three other manuscripts discovered later: two of them are also in Trivandrum, and the third, in Lahore, has even less text (contains only seven cantos).

+In popular culture

+Salman Rushdie's novel Victory City is framed as a fictional retelling of Madhura Vijayam and the life of Gangadevi.